-For the dough: Weigh the flour, salt, nutmeg, baking powder and cold butter into the bowl of a mixer, attach the paddle and mix to rub the butter into the flour until it represents fine breadcrumbs.
-Add the buttermilk bits at a time and mix well.
-Turn the soft dough out onto a lightly floured work surface and work the dough for 4-5 minutes till a smooth ball.
-Cover with clingfilm and leave to rest for 10 minutes.
-Divide the dough into 25 even size balls (if you are pedantic like me then weigh them into 40g balls).
-Roll each ball into a 20cm long, thin, even sausage and then fold the sausage in half and twist the two strands together, pinch the ends to seal them together. ** Do not use too much flour for the rolling as this will make the dough tough, dry and will foam when fried. ** Shape all the dough and place them on a baking tray, covering it lightly with clingfilm or a damp tea towel.
+Divide the dough into 25 even-sized balls (if you are pedantic like me then weigh them into 40g balls).
+Roll each ball into a 20cm long, thin, even sausage and then fold the sausage in half and twist the two strands together, pinching the ends to seal them together (do not use too much flour for the rolling and shaping as this will make the dough tough and dry and will foam when the pieces are fried).
+Place all the shaped pieces of dough on a baking tray, then cover lightly with cling film or a damp tea towel.

 Heat some sunflower oil in an electric deep-fat fryer or in a deep frying pan to a temperature of 180°C (or until a small piece of bread browns within about 15–20 seconds in the hot oil).
 Deep-fry the dough shapes in batches, 3 at a time, deep-frying them for 6–8 minutes until golden brown all over, turning them occasionally to achieve an even colour all over.
 Remember that you want a deep golden brown colour and not a light colour.
 They have got to be crispy and cooked all the way through.